ChristophePRAT/trivial-pursuit/README.md

-# Trivial Pursuit, comrades
+# Trivial Pursuit
 ## TL;DR
-French 🇫🇷 trivial pursuit with a communist theme.
+French 🇫🇷 trivial pursuit

 You can play [here](trivial-pursuit-emc.vercel.app)!

 ## Motivation

 As part of the EMC (moral education class) in my high school, the teacher requested that we build a personalized version of the classic [Trivial Pursuit](https://en.wikipedia.org/wiki/Trivial_Pursuit) game with **democracy questions**.

 This is the version which we handed in.
-It features a communist theme and ridicules the tensions between the USA and the USSR during the cold war.
+Its intent is to ridicule the tensions between the USA and the USSR during the cold war.

 ## How to play
 You can play with up to **30 friends**.